jedi4ever/vagrant-guard-demo/README.markdown

 Once you have `Guardfile` you simply run `guard` (or `bundle exec guard`) to have it watch changes.
 Simple hu?

 ## What
+Enter our sample puppet/vagrant project.
+You can find the full source at <http://github.com/jedi4ever/vagrant-guard-demo>

+It's a typical vagrant project with the following tree structure:(only 3 levels shown)

+    ├── Gemfile
+    ├── Gemfile.lock
+    ├── Guardfile
+    ├── README.markdown
+    ├── Vagrantfile
+    ├── data
+    │   └── etc
+    │       └── server_tags
+    ├── definitions
+    │   └── lucid64
+    │       ├── definition.rb
+    │       ├── postinstall.sh
+    │       └── preseed.cfg
+    ├── iso
+    │   └── ubuntu-10.04.3-server-amd64.iso
+    ├── lucid64.box
+    ├── puppet-repo
+    │   ├── features
+    │   │   ├── catalog_policy.feature
+    │   │   ├── steps
+    │   │   └── support
+    │   ├── manifests
+    │   │   └── site.pp
+    │   └── modules
+    │       ├── apache
+    │       ├── role
+    │       └── truth
+    └── vendor
+        └── ruby
+            └── 1.8

+Alas, life isn't always simple when you try adapt developer tools to system tools.
+We faced the following problems:

+1. the guard-cucumber assumes to have it's features in `$PROJECT/features`
+2. if we add both guard-rspec and guard-cucumber we need to check if both tests before running `vagrant provision`